GrahamAde/Intel_Galileo_Gen1/README.md

 ## Boot Process for SPI Image (Firmware Version 1.1.0)

-Notes: This is the last firmware version released by Intel for the Galileo Gen 1.
-The "Intel Galileo Firmware Updater and Drivers (Gen 1 & 2)" directory in this repository contains the software which will updated the board to firmware version 1.1.0.
+**Notes:** This is the last firmware version released by Intel for the Galileo Gen 1.
+The "Intel Galileo Firmware Updater and Drivers (Gen 1 & 2)" directory in this repository contains the software which will update the board to firmware version 1.1.0.

 ![PrebootScreen](/images/Intel_Galileo_Gen1_Preboot_Screen.jpg?raw=true "Preboot Screen")
 ![SPIBootScreenFV110](/images/Intel_Galileo_Gen1_SPI_Boot_Screen_FV110.jpg?raw=true "SPI Boot Screen Firmware Version 1.1.0")